notpvpgod/Java-Plugins/README.md

-**e**
+**My First Plugin**

-This is a minecraft plugin for 1.8 only.
+*Keep in mind that this is my first plugin, it won't be the best, it might contain glitches.*

-It includes the commands:
+[1.8 supported only]

-/hello, /hi, /heal, /feed
+This plugin includes these commands: (/hello, /hi, /heal, /feed

-And it tells you a welcome message when joining the server.
+This plugin sends a welcome message for everyone joining the server.

-And every single movement will display a message telling you what block you are standing on.
+This plugin also sends a message to the player what block you are standing on.

-This is my first minecraft plugin I made.
+*Made my pvpgod*

-Made by pvp
+*v1.0*